Health Information and Tools > Patient Care Handouts > Dislocated Elbow in Children: Care Instructions

 • If your doctor put a splint on your child's elbow, have your child wear it as directed.
 Do not remove it until your doctor says it is okay.

-• While your child wears the splint, have him or her wiggle the uninjured fingers, make a fist, or squeeze a soft ball.
+• While your child wears the splint, have your child wiggle the uninjured fingers, make a fist, or squeeze a soft ball.
 This can reduce swelling and stiffness.

 • If your child has an elastic bandage, make sure it is tight.
 But it should not be so tight that your child's arm gets numb or tingles.
 Loosen the bandage if it is too tight or your child's hand swells.

-• Prop up your child's elbow on a pillow when he or she ices it or anytime your child sits or lies down during the next 3 days.
-Have your child try to keep his or her arm above the level of the heart.
+• Prop up your child's elbow on a pillow when putting ice on it or anytime your child sits or lies down during the next 3 days.
+Have your child try to keep the arm above the level of the heart.
 This will help reduce swelling.

 • Have your child rest the arm as much as possible.
 Your child may need to change some activities to avoid movements that bother the elbow.

 • Give your child medicines exactly as prescribed.
-Call your doctor if you think your child is having a problem with his or her medicine.
+Call your doctor or nurse advice line if you think your child is having a problem with any medicine.

 • If your doctor recommends it, give your child anti-inflammatory medicines such as ibuprofen (Advil, Motrin) to reduce pain and swelling.
 Read and follow all instructions on the label.